info@texmg.com

 Network Virtualization

-Network virtualization is the abstraction of network resources from the underlying physical infrastructure, allowing them to create virtual networks that operate independently of each other.
+Network virtualization is the abstraction of network resources from the underlying physical infrastructure, combining hardware and software network resources into a single, software-based administrative entity, or virtual network.

 Ultimately, it empowers businesses to dynamically provision and manage virtualized networks to meet the evolving demands of modern applications and services.